Career and Technical Education Pathways

 Woods Technology 1

-In Woods Technology 1, students will have the opportunity to work with their hands, learning the art of woodworking.
-Throughout the semester students will be able to make tangible projects that can be taken home while becoming skilled in operating tools and machinery safely.
-Additionally, the skills learned in Woods Technology 1 will serve as a solid foundation for an invaluable skillset to be used in Woods Technology 2, and Introduction to Construction Management.
+In Woods Technology 1, students will have the opportunity to engage both their hands and their minds through learning the art of woodworking.
+Throughout the semester students will make tangible projects that can be taken home while becoming skilled in operating woodworking tools and shop machinery safely.
+Additionally, the skills learned in Woods Technology 1 will serve as a solid foundation and an invaluable skillset to be used in Woods Technology 2 and Building Industry Technologies - Core Plus Construction

 Woods Technology 2